zzhangjii/learning-library/workshops/microservices-mysql/README.md

 - Visit the [Workshop Interactive Labguide](https://launch.oracle.com/?microservices-mysql) for a visual overview of the workshop content.

+- **Step #3**: All setup steps and lab replays have been posted on [youtube](https://www.youtube.com/playlist?list=PLPIzp-E1msrY6J_zl7Iv36dteSutyDpV4).
+You can **watch the videos** to gain an overview what's required to successfully complete the labs.

 ## DevOps and Cloud Native Microservices MySQL Workshop